-Some nurseries offer a rolling snack bar.
-This allows children to participate in snack time when they feel ready to and encourages independence.
+Some nurseries offer a rolling snack bar system.
+This allows children to participate in snack times when they feel ready to and encourages independence.
 This can work really well and is seen to be less disruptive to children’s playing and learning.

 It’s important that children sit down at a table to eat their snacks and are always supervised.
 This will also help to ensure that children are encouraged to learn good eating behaviours.

 Top tips to ensure the smooth running of rolling snack:

 - Encourage children to serve their own snack

 - Make sure your snack table has a jug of water.
 Children should be encouraged to pour their own

 - Tell children when the snack table is open and give them a 5 minute notice when the snack table is about to close